dbcook/openrocket-database/README.md

 * Fliskits - Jim Flis ceased operations of Fliskits in 2018; no unique parts except nose cones.
 * CMR - the unique tube sizes are no longer made by anyone, so very limited usefulness.
+* FSI - same story as CMR with unique tube sizes that are no longer made by anyone.

 Validation tests are needed to make sure that parts generate reasonable masses and have internally consistent dimensions.
 I experimented with creating some `.ork` design files,